epsanchezma/elixir-contracts/README.md

 Contracts
 =========

-Design by Contract in Elixir
+Design by Contract for Elixir